 Getting ready to root

 You'll need to do a few things to prepare your phone for rooting, depending on which method you use.
 Many of the ways require you install the Android SDK or unlock your bootloader.
 This sounds like a lot of scary work, but it's not difficult and knowing how to use these tools will help if things go wrong.
-The Android SDK is huge, and if you're just rooting your phone, you don't to waste bandwidth or file space on it.
+The Android SDK is huge, and if you're just rooting your phone, you don't want to waste bandwidth or file space on it.
 XDA user shimp208 built Minimal ADB and Fastboot, a Windows tool that only contains the ADB and Fastboot components needed for rooting.

 - HTC bootloader unlocking